 Indian Spice Blend

-While the potatoes roast, combine the lamb, panko, 2 tbsp Tikka Sauce and 1/4 tsp salt (dbl both for 4 ppl) in a medium bowl.
-Season with pepper.
-Form mixture into two 4-inch wide patties (four patties for 4 ppl).
-Lightly press a thumbprint into each patty.
-(TIP: Don't push all the way through!)
+While potatoes roast, add lamb, panko, 2 tbsp tikka sauce and 1/4 tsp salt (dbl both for 4 ppl) to a medium bowl.
+Season with pepper, then combine.
+Form mixture into two 4-inch-wide patties (4 patties for 4 ppl).

 Heat a large non-stick pan over medium heat.
-When the pan is hot, add the patties to the dry pan.
-Pan-fry until the patties are golden-brown and cooked through, 4-6 min per side.**
+When the pan is hot, add patties to the dry pan.
+Pan-fry until patties are golden-brown and cooked through, 4-6 min per side.**

 While patties cook, halve buns.
-Arrange buns, cut-side up, on another baking sheet.
+Arrange buns on an unlined baking sheet, cut-side up.
 Toast in the top of the oven until golden-brown, 3-4 min.
-(TIP: Keep your eye on them so they don't burn!)
+(TIP: Keep an eye on them so they don't burn!)

-Stir together mayo and remaining Indian Spice Mix in a small bowl.
-Season with salt and pepper.
-Add remaining Tikka Sauce to a small pot, then heat over medium heat.
+Add mayo and remaining Indian Spice Mix to a small bowl.
+Season with salt and pepper, then stir to combine.
+Set aside.
+Add remaining tikka sauce to a small pot over medium heat.
 Cook, stirring occasionally, until sauce is warmed through, 2-3 min.

-Spread warmed Tikka Sauce on top buns.
-Spread half the curry mayo on bottom buns, then top with burgers and spring mix.
-Finish with top buns.
-Divide burgers and potatoes between plates and serve remaining curry mayo on the side, for dipping.
+Spread warmed tikka sauce on top buns.
+Spread half the curry mayo on bottom buns, then stack with burgers and spring mix.
+Close with top buns.
+Divide burgers and potatoes between plates.
+Serve remaining curry mayo on the side for dipping.